"Reflections on ReInvent Law Silicon Valley @ 10 Years – Part 3," coverage in LawSites, March 10, 2023, featuring

 Professor Walters worked in the White House from 1991-1993, first in the Office of Media Affairs and then in the Office of Presidential Speechwriting.
 After working in the White House, he was the lead account executive in an influential Washington public relations boutique.
 He has written for The Washington Post, The New York Times, The University of Chicago Law Review, The Green Bag, and Legal Times, and has spoken extensively on legal publishing around the country.

 Professor Walters earned an A.B. in government from Georgetown University and a J.D. from the University of Chicago.
 He served as the Editor-in-Chief and Chairman of the Board of Directors of The Hoya, Georgetown University’s college newspaper, and during law school, he served as an editor of The University of Chicago Law Review.
 From 1996-97, he served as a judicial clerk with the Hon.
 Emilio M. Garza on the U.S. Court of Appeals for the Fifth Circuit.
 He is a member of the Virginia State Bar and the District of Columbia Bar, and he has been admitted to practice in the U.S. Supreme Court and the U.S. Courts of Appeals for the Fourth Circuit and Fifth Circuits.
-He serves on the boards of Pro Bono Net, Public.Resource.org, and Friends of Telecom Without Borders.
-He has served on the Visiting Committee for the University of Chicago Law School, and the Visiting Committee for the University of Chicago Main Campus Library System.
+He serves on the boards of Pro Bono Net, Public.Resource.org, Lexum, and Friends of Telecom Without Borders.
+He serves on the Leaders Council of the Legal Services Corporation.

-He is the founder and serves on the editorial board of RAIL: The Journal of Robotics, Artificial Intelligence, and Law, and he is the author of Data-Driven Law (Taylor & Francis 2018).
+He is the founder and serves on the editorial board of the Journal of Robotics, Artificial Intelligence, and Law (“RAIL”) from Full Court Press.
+He is the author of Data-Driven Law (Taylor & Francis 2018), and a contributing author of Legal Informatics (Cambridge 2021).

 "One of the biggest problems facing self-driving trucks has little to do with the technology," coverage by The Business Insider, July 12, 2018, quoting Adjunct Professor Edward J. Walters.